imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 started doing this collectively as a team as part of our retrospectives - I would encourage everyone to do this.

-* the language and the medium
-* creates hostile discussions (PRs, etc..)
+One of the most harmful ways I've seen the rightness obsession play out is in code reviews.
+The very medium of the code review (typically GitHub) is not well set up for managing feelings when providing close criticism of one's work.
+This can be exacerbated by an obsession with being right, especially when there are multiple contenders.

+I have been on teams where an obsession with being right, for the PR to be "perfect" in order to be merged, seems to be more of an indicator of the difficulty of getting changes merged subsequently.
+Ironically the reason for this seems to stem from the fact that the core codebase has a high maintainability cost in the first place - quite far from perfect.
+Having your work routinely nitpicked can be a gruelling experience - worse so when multiple timezones are involved and discussions go back and forth over multiple days or even weeks.
+Personally, I've been much happier when the team's standard for merging is "good enough", encouraging iterative changes and follow up work for anything less crucial.

+It is hard to overstate the importance of language when looking at these interactions.
+There has been much talk recently about the use of the word "just" (as in "just do it this way") in code review, and I am glad that this is undergoing scrutiny.
+It seems to suggest that not only is the recipient wrong, but deeply misguided - the "right" way is really quite simple.
+This serves to exert power in a humiliating way, one that diminishes our effort and intellect along the way, and we would do good to be extremely wary of this insidious word.

 ### On Mansplaining

-(It is very telling to me that the standard introduction to any mansplanation, _well, actually...._, is almost the ultimate expression of rectification.
+It is very telling to me that the standard introduction to any mansplanation, _well, actually...._, is almost the ultimate expression of rectification.
 It is appropriate that we have identified this behavior as an expression of masculine insecurity as an exertion of power through rectifying.
-More innocent mansplanations - without contradicting a man may simply declare that he is right, believing his bloviation to be helpful to the person whose ignorance is assumed - still work in the same way.)
+More innocent mansplanations - without contradicting a man may simply declare that he is right, believing his bloviation to be helpful to the person whose ignorance is assumed - still work in the same way.

 <p style="text-align:center;">&middot; &middot; &middot;</p>